civictechdc/ancfinder/README.md

 	python3 update_anc_database.py [--base] [--terms] [--gis] [--neighborhoods] [--census] [--census-analysis]

-And to fetch the latest ANC meetings calendar:
+And to fetch the latest ANC meetings calendar (note that it currently requires Python 2):

-	python3 update_meeting_database.py
+	python update_meeting_database.py

 There are also several scripts to grab data for use in `update_anc_database.py`.
 They are: